-In middle schools, Smart Trips works with seventh grade students to educate and encourage them to make more of their trips to school and other locations by walking, biking and riding the bus.
-The program consists of four one-hour classroom sessions taught by Whatcom Smart Trips staff.
+In middle schools, Smart Trips works with seventh grade students to educate and encourage them to ride the Whatcom Transportation Authority bus system.
+The program consists of classroom presentations and on-bus instruction from a WTA driver.
 The classroom sessions are engaging, interactive and fun.
 Students learn:

-- How to plan Whatcom Transportation Authority bus trips
+- How to plan WTA bus trips

 - How to put a bike on the bus

 - Specific routes to get to places they’d like to go